Why we choose NoTube

 Biased local therapists

 As mentioned before, NoTube weans are overseen by an interdisciplinary team of professionals whose sole mission is teaching children to eat orally.
 A pediatrician, a psychologist and several OT/PT/ST’s, with whom you interact with several times a day during the wean or any other eating therapy.
+This is what sets NoTube apart from other teams, NoTube is the only one who has been doing this for almost 30 years, they were the first in the world.
+Next to that they are the only one with pediatricians in their team.
 The therapy is entirely tailored to the child to make sure the child responds to it in the best possible way.
-This is the biggest difference I have seen compared to what we have been through.
+These are the biggest differences I have seen compared to what we have been through.

 They also do a medical review of each child to make sure they are safe to wean.